Project-EPIC/epic-osm/README.md

 Once dependencies are all installed, running ```bundle install``` from the root of this repository should handle the rest.  _Note,  if you bundle install, you most likely need to add ```bundle exec``` before all of the commands_.

+Additionally, there is a virtual machine by Tom Gertin (@d3nexter) which has the dependencies installed: [https://github.com/d3netxer/osmbox](https://github.com/d3netxer/osmbox).

 #Analysis Window
 An analysis window is a YAML document which defines file locations, database names, and the questions that you'd like to ask of the framework.
 A basic analysis window looks like this: